Doing a morning yoga practice helps your body and mind to start the day right. You will feel energize and relaxed at the same time.

 If you still feel sluggish or tired, you can try extending the yoga sequence longer for better effect.

-You can also easily add in some advanced yoga poses if you want something more challenging.
+You can also easily add in some yoga poses for weight loss if you want to shed some pounds.

 Have we missed your favorite from the list?
 If so, let us know what it is!